-The first step in $\mu$ calibration is to determine which gain best matches each channel's sensitivity to the calibration plaque.
+The first step in μ calibration is to determine which gain best matches each channel's sensitivity to the calibration plaque.
 This requires monitoring the signals while moving the plaque through the sensor's peak-response zone.
 To do this, click the Start button, then follow the on-screen instructions.

 3.5.3.
-Measuring the $\mu$ Response Curves
+Measuring the μ Response Curves

 After the gains have been properly set, HydroSoft will instruct you to move the calibration plaque ("target") to its starting position.

-Move the platform until the plaque is as close as possible to the face of the instrument without actually touching it.
-Most HOBI Labs instruments have flat faces that allow the plaque distance to be set to 0 cm.
-However for a HydroScat-4 with an integrated anti-fouling shutter, the shutter shaft limits the minimum distance.
-In this case measure the protrusion of the shaft and enter that value in the start distance field.
-Also confirm that the Distance Step entered in the form is appropriate, normally 1.27 mm.
+For instruments with flat faces, move the platform until the plaque is as close as possible to the face of the instrument without actually touching it, and leave the Start Distance set to its default value of 0 cm.

+For a Series 250 HydroScat-6 with its deployment frame installed, set the Start Distance to 1.3 cm and move the plaque until it almost touches the frame ring.

+For other instruments with non-flat faces, for example a HydroScat-4 with an integrated anti-fouling shutter, measure the length of the longest protrusion for the face, and enter that value as the Start Distance.

+For all instruments, confirm that the Distance Step entered in the form is appropriate, normally 1.27 mm.

 When the target is set to its starting position, click the First Step button.
 HydroSoft will open a new graph in the data window, and perform some other initializations that may take a few seconds.
-When this process is complete, turn the crank handle one turn if your calibration fixture has 1.27 mm thread pitch (fixtures manufactured before June 2002), or 1⁄2 turn if it has 2.54 mm pitch (fixtures made since June 2002), then click Next Step or press the enter key.
+When this process is complete, turn the crank handle one turn if your calibration fixture has 1.27 mm thread pitch (fixtures manufactured before June 2002), or 1/2 turn if it has 2.54 mm pitch (fixtures made since June 2002), then click Next Step or press the enter key.
 Continue, clicking Next Step after each turn or half-turn.
 HydroSoft will display the evolving curves in the data window, and automatically determine when adequate data have been collected (see section 3.9.1 for details).
 At that time it will beep, and display a message informing you that you can either continue collecting further data, or click the Finish button to calculate the final results and transfer them to the revised calibration.